GiovanniSalmeri/yellow-chess/README.md

 [Portable Game Notation](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm) is the standard way of describing chess games.
 If the file contains more games, the first is picked.
 You can add after the file name two additional fields: the first specifies a move or interval of moves, e.g. `begin-5w`, `5b-12w`, `15w-end` (`begin` means the initial position, `end` the final result of the game); the second specifies the output desired, i.e `diagram` of the position after the last move specified, list of `moves`, or `all`.
 With `begin`, `moves` outputs the heading of the game.
 Default values are `begin-end all`.

+## How to add comments to a game

+You can break a game in different sections specifying an interval of moves in the `Source` argument.
+After each section you can add comments.
+Write the moves in the Standard Algebraic Notation and they will automatically translated (figurines or localised abbreviations).

 ## Examples

 Showing a chess diagram: